-Sites reservoir releases could temporally overlap with green sturgeon presence near the release location in the Sacramento River.
+Sites Reservoir releases could temporally overlap with green sturgeon presence near the release location in the Sacramento River.
 Migrating adults would be present primarily during February through April and rearing or emigrating juveniles could be present year-round (Appendix 11A, Table 11A-10).

 Sites Reservoir releases into the Yolo Bypass via the CBD would not overlap with the adult green sturgeon migration period, but would coincide with the juvenile rearing and emigration from August through October (Appendix 11A, Table 11A-10).
 No green sturgeon were collected during rescue efforts at Wallace Weir in 2014–2020 (Purdy and Kubo 2021).